rbabu98/QBS192AID/README.md

-# QBS192_AID
+# AID : Retinopathic diagnostic tool for HIV detection

-AID : Retinopathic diagnostic tool for HIV detection The following repository contains the code for my final predictive model incorporating both retinal and behavioural data
+The following repository contains the code for my final predictive model incorporating both retinal and behavioural data to create a diagnostic tool for HIV status classification